marq24/emacberry.com/gpsl2man.md

 ---
 title: GPSLogger II Manual
-sub-title: An introduction to the features that have been implemented since 2009
+sub-title: An App-Project that started as small hobby (in early 2009) has developed into an All-In-One solution ofer the time
 menu-title: Docs
 layout: doc
 permalink: gpsl/manual.html
 ---
-> Please be so kind and have in mind that GPSLogger II have a long history - features that have been initially developed
+> Please be so kind and have in mind that GPSLogger II have a long history - features that have been initially
-> have been adjusted over time - so there is always the chance that this documentation is outdated at certain areas - if
+> developed have been adjusted over time - so there is always the chance that this documentation is outdated at certain
-> you come across such a section please let us know (or simply fork the project on GitHub, make the adjustments and
+> areas - if you come across such a section please let us know (or simply fork the project on GitHub, make the
-> create a pull request - TIA!).
+> adjustments and create a pull request - TIA!).

 ---